RefactoringGuru/design-patterns-typescript/CONTRIBUTING.md

 1. All code should follow these two guidelines: [Unofficial TypeScript StyleGuide](https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md) and [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

-2. Try to hard wrap the code at 80th's character.
-It helps to list the code on the website without scrollbars.
+2. Try to hard wrap the code at 80th character.
+It helps to list the code on the website without horizontal scrollbars.

 3. Example files should be located and named in the following manner: